 - Ensure that your customers know that it is only available to new subscribers, as there's no way for them to change their subscription price once they've signed up.

 - To avoid frustration, you may want to consider applying the price drop to your existing web subscribers as well.
-You can read up more on how to do so here.
+You can read more on how to do so in this guide.

 - Please note, however, that this will not apply to subscribers who've signed up on your apps.
 So it's still easier to keep these initiatives for new subscribers only.